 Developing a Code of Professional Responsibility

-- The full summary of responses to the opening survey is available here.
+- The summary of responses to the initial survey is available here.
 (956 responses.
-Explores the role of the code)
+Explores the scope and purpose of the code)

-- The full summary of responses to the second survey is available here.
+- The summary of responses to the second survey is available here.
 (543 responses.
-Considers the code through a range of scenarios)
+Considers the role of the code through a range of scenarios)

 Who will the Code of Professional Responsibility apply to?

 The Code will be binding on all teachers who hold a practising certificate and people who hold a Limited Authority to Teach.
 It will apply to teachers regardless of where they practice, whether this is early childhood education, primary, intermediate or secondary schools, Māori medium or tertiary settings.

 Who is involved in the process?

 Alongside the input from members of the profession through the surveys and focus groups, we are also working closely with a working group made up of representatives from across the profession.
 The organisations that are represented on the working group include: